UbaidurRehman1/java_2020/readme.md

     - When we call wait, then its mean we are locking the object
     - When we call notify then we are releasing the lock
     - Demo is in ```src/main/java/com/ubaid/concurrency/waitNotifyDemo/App.java```

+- ### Interrupt
+    - Thread method to interrupt (stop) the thread
+    - Some threads are uninterrupted in following condition
+        - Waiting in synchronized block
+        - Waiting for Stream IO
+        - Waiting for NIO
+# Java Memory Model